-Police had no legal reason to place Elijah McClain in chokehold before his death, probe finds
+Police had no legal reason to place Elijah McClain in chokehold, probe of death finds

 “The bottom line is, Elijah McClain should still be here today,” Wilson said.

-The publication of the report marks an important juncture in a case that initially received little notice beyond Colorado.
-Months later, it reemerged into the national spotlight when the killing of George Floyd in Minneapolis police custody in May sparked a nationwide reckoning over racism and police brutality and triggered fresh scrutiny into what went wrong on the night of Aug.
+The publication of the report is an important moment in a case that initially received little notice beyond Colorado.
+Months later, it emerged into the national spotlight when the killing of George Floyd in Minneapolis police custody in May sparked a nationwide reckoning over racism and police brutality and triggered fresh scrutiny of what went wrong on the night of Aug.
 24, 2019.

 An unwarranted stop and an effort to exonerate